Korzer420/BomberKnight/README.md

 - Quick Focus: Decreases the cooldown to drop bombs by 2.5 seconds.
 - Thorns of Agony: Bombs deals contact damage equal to your nail damage on enemy contact.
 Has a 5% to explode upon dealing damage.
 - Grubsong: Bombs grant 2 soul per tick when in contact with enemies.

+## Puzzle Solutions/Item Locations
+These will list all locations and their respective puzzles to obtain the items.
+It is recommended to search this out by yourself obviously, so **SPOILERS**:

+- Bomb Bag: Killing the Moss Knight in the arena below the Lifeblood will advise you to not come back.
+If you ignore that warning the moss knight in the arena will be buffed but drops the bag after killing them

+- Bomb Bag In kingdoms edge to the right of Oro is a dummy which you can repeatedly hit to spawn a "few" great hoppers.
+One of them seems to have eaten one of the bomb bags.
+Killing them, will pass the bag to you.

+- Bomb Bag In distant village, at the bottom of the room, you'll notice a few platforms.
+Entering the big one at the center of the bottom will let a purple spider appear, which throws with bombs.
+Again, Killing them grant the bomb bag.

+- Spore bomb: In fungal core, next to the big mushroom corpse you'll notice a gray bomb.
+Listening to the dream nail dialogue will hint at what you have to do: First, let a Spore cloud (from Spore shroom or a Spore bomb itself) touch the bomb.
+It will change the color to yellow.
+Second, place a bomb next to it.
+Afterwards the bomb will blink and follow you through the room.
+Lastly, let the bomb touch the orange goo that the mushroom ogres spit.

+- Bounce Bomb: On the bridge to the toll bench in city (where Zote can appear), you'll notice a stone sentry in the background.
+Bombing it will start the encounter against them.
+Defeat them to obtain the bombs

+- Echo Bombs: In the resting grounds room before the seer a purple bomb will appear that slowly fades away while moving somewhere.
+If you follow the bomb to its destination (a wall at the bottom left) and place a bomb there, you can enter that wall.
+This will place you in the dream shield room, with the difference that the bomb item will spawn.

+- Gold bombs: Killing the gorgeous husk, will hint at you that something is leaking to the floor.
+If you exit the room and go the water in the middle of the room, some geo is around there without you ever.. doing something there.
+Also the water is slightly yellow.
+If you jump in there you'll be Hazard respawned.
+But if you throw a bomb in there, the golden bombs will appear!

+- Powerbombs: In the lifeblood core room, 5 transparent bombs are visible above the charm pedestal.
+If you place all other 5 different types of bombs on the pedestal, the power bomb will spawn.
+Note that the 5 bomb drops have to be done in one visit

+- Pyromaniac: In the fog canyon room where you normally obtain a charm notch a Bugs corpse is visible in the top right.
+Killing enough enemies/popping enough explosive bubbles will repeatedly display messages that you have to go on.
+After killing every enemy and letting every bubble explode, you can fulfill the bugs last wish and combust them via a bomb which will drop the charm.
+Idea by Exempt-Medic :grublove:

+- Bomb Master: In the Cornifer room in QG a big red bomb is placed right next to the ghosts.
+Listening to them reveals that they stole that from a bug in Crystal peak.
+The bomb is quite unstable and blows up after 7 minutes in your inventory.
+Bringing this bomb to the crystallized bug, which you can found above the entrance to the crystal heart room, and bombing him with exactly this bomb, will spawn the charm.
+Fun Fact: This bomb does actually have a unique damage value that is above most other types of bombs.
+Only gold bombs with greed and enough geo, power bombs and the combined damage of echo bombs exceed this.
+-Shell Salvager: In the junk pit, you might notice the big golden chest.
+Inspecting it will tell you that the inscription of 5 knights are visible.
+Furthermore (if you can see colors at least), you might notice that the other five chest have unique colors as well.
+If you don't skip the description on the item screen for echo bombs, you might remember that they can "invoke memories".
+Placing an echo bomb at ismas corpse, dryyas corpse, Hegemols shell (after defeating FK), in the Grey mourner room and next to Dung Defender sleeping place, will trigger a "memory" in which order the chest have to be hit.
+If you play with colorless indicator they will give the position of the chest rather than there color.
+Hitting the five chest in the correct order will open the golden chest.
+The order is randomized each time.
+Quite a hard one, I admit.

 ## Mod interaction